coostdocs/codoc/content/en/co/fastream.md

 ## fastream

 `fastream` is used to replace `std::ostringstream` in the C++ standard library.
-The performance of std::ostringstream is poor which may be several times slower than snprintf, and fastream is about 10~30 times faster than snprintf on different platforms.
+The performance of std::ostringstream is poor which may be several times slower than `snprintf`, and fastream is about 10~30 times faster than snprintf on different platforms.

 ### fastream::fastream

 ```cpp
 fastream() noexcept;